Montgomery House Bed and Breakfast

 The land on which the home was constructed was once a congregating site for the Cowlitz Indian Tribe, a native group who was widely scattered along the Columbia River Basin.
 Due to illnesses brought in from Western settlers, the Cowlitz tribe fell victim to diseases such as small pox and malaria, the latter being brought up the river by mosquitos trapped in the water barrels of ships coming up the Columbia River from the tropics.
 The Cowlitz tribe suffered tremendous losses in population over a 60-year period spanning from the late 18th century to the late 19th century as western trade routes were dominated by explorers and settlers.
 The losses are estimated at tens of thousands, even being documented by explorers Lewis and Clark, who wrote of smelling a village of decaying bodies as they proceeded down the Columbia River.

 The alleged paranormal activity containted on the property of the Montgomery House Bed and Breakfast is said to be tied to not only the tens of thousands of Native American deaths that took place in the area, but also the geographical attributes of the land on which the house was built.
 The property has been long reported by guests, Kalama townsfolk, and the home's former owners, Eric and Julianna Montgomery, to be haunted.
 Solid bodied apparitions as well as clear disembodied voices, or EVPs, were captured on film in Montgomery House: The Perfect Haunting.
 Eric and Julianna Montgomery left the residence in March 2009, four months after the documentary was filmed.

-In March of 2013, the property was bought by Colin and Allison Norton and is now a private residence.
+In March 2013, the property was bought by Colin and Allison Norton and is now a private residence.